DavidPost-1/PyHDFView/README.md

 ## To-do
 - Refactor the load_file functions
 - Replace matplotlib with PyQtcharts
-- Choose some colourful icons for the tree view
 - Make a window icon
 - Make tree and table(s) resizable
 - Make attributes table stretch to fill available space